edyfer12/javascript-variables/README.md

 # javascript-variables

-This simple webpage will show how the declared and initialized variable is written in a script page, and is then displayed on a Console pane from a browser inspector.
+This simple webpage will show how the declared and initialized variable is written on a scripting document, and is then displayed on a Console pane from a browser inspector.